-- 15 (C) The Director of the National Bureau of Investigation; - (D) Two (2) experts in forensic science to be appointed by the President. - 17 SECTION 5.
+- SECTION 5.
 Duties of the CIMC.
-The CIMC shall have the following responsibilities: - (A) Conduct a study on the modern methods of criminal investigation and their applicability to the Philippines; - (B) Send scholars abroad for training in forensic science; they shall be required to render government service for at least five years after completion of their study; - (C) Create a manual for law enforcement officers according to the standards enumerated in Section 3 of this law.
+The CIMC shall have the following responsibilities: - 3 (A) Conduct a study on the modern methods of criminal investigation and their 4 applicability to the Philippines; - 5 (B) Send scholars abroad for training in forensic science.
+They shall be required to 6 render government service for at least five years after completion of their study;

+- (C) Create a manual for law enforcement officers according to the standards enumerated in Section 3 of this Act.
 This manual shall serve as the basic requirement in all subsequent criminal investigations.
-It shall be the responsibility of the CIMC to train the members of all law enforcement agencies according to the procedures outlined by the manual; - (D) Complete a study on the feasibility of creating a course on Forensic Science in State universities to be submitted to Congress within two (2) years after the creation of the Committee; - (E) Engage in dialogues with foreign police agencies on possible sharing and transfer of technology in forensic investigation;

-- 1 (F) Within three (3) years after the creation of the CIMC, it shall submit a report to 2 Congress on the costs and ways of implementing a comprehensive program of modernization of 3 crime investigation. - SECTION 6 Separability Clause.
-If any provision or part hereof, is held invalid or unconstitutional, the remainder of the law or the provision not otherwise affected shall remain valid and subsisting. - SECTION 7.
+It shall be the responsibility of the CIMC to train the members of all law enforcement agencies according to the procedures outlined by the manual; - (D) Complete a study on the feasibility of creating a course on Forensic Science in state universities to be submitted to Congress within two years after the creation of the Committee; - (E) Engage in dialogues with foreign police agencies on possible sharing and transfer of technology in forensic investigation; - (F) Within three years after the creation of the CIMC, it shall submit a report to Congress on the costs and ways of implementing a comprehensive program of modernization of crime investigation. - SECTION 6.
+Separability Clause.
+If any provision of this Act is held invalid or unconstitutional, the same shall not affect the validity and effectivity of the other provisions hereof. - SECTION 7.
 Repealing Clause.
-Any law, presidential decree or issuance, executive order, letter of instruction, administrative order, rule or regulation contrary to or is inconsistent with the provision of this Act is hereby repealed, modified, or amended accordingly. - SECTION 8.
+All laws, decrees, orders, and issuances, or portions thereof, which are inconsistent with the provisions of this Act, are hereby repealed, amended or modified accordingly.

+- SECTION 8.
 Effectivity Clause.
-This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation. - 12 Approved,
+This Act shall take effect fifteen (15) days after - 2 its publication in the Official Gazette or in two (2) newspapers of general circulation.